senclimate/CRO/docs/matlab/_sources/ug-model.rst.txt

 Model
 ========================
-This section introduces the RO master equations, parameters and various variants
+This section introduces the RO master equations, parameters and various types

 .. toctree::
     :maxdepth: 1